apache/trafficcontrol/docs/source/api/cachegroup_parameterID_parameter.rst

 ``GET``
 =======
-Extract identifying information about all cachegroups with a specific parameter
+Extract identifying information about all :term:`Cache Groups` with a specific :term:`Parameter`

 :Auth.
 Required: Yes
 :Roles Required: None